-One the major disruptions brought by LoRaWAN® technology to the IoT market is the capability to develop any type of business model from deploying privately owned networks to subscribe connectivity to a LoRaWAN® operator.
-Moreover, the collaborative nature of LoRaWAN® has been fostering the emergence of global open developer communities.
+LoRaWAN® technology has disrupted the IoT market by enabling the creation of different business models throughout the data exchange, from the deployment of privately owned networks to connectivity subscriptions with a LoRaWAN® operator.
+The collaborative nature of LoRaWAN® has fostered the emergence of global open developer communities.

 In order to clearly identify all of the LoRaWAN® Networks, the LoRa Alliance® has identified adapted Network definitions.

 - Global Network coverage is the global aggregation of any LoRaWAN® Network type.
-Here, you will find (highlighted in yellow) the countries with LoRaWAN® Network activity regardless of the roll-out business model (Ex. open community, private, or driven by an operator).
+Here you’ll find the countries with LoRaWAN® Network activity from all business models (Ex. open community, private, or driven by an operator).

-- Network Operator is any LoRaWAN® network aimed to openly monetize connectivity or end to end services to third parties.
+- Network Operator is any LoRaWAN® network aimed at openly monetizing connectivity or end to end services to third parties.
 Network Operators, who are members of the LoRa Alliance®, are considered LoRaWAN® Public Network Operators.